calisp

 Each row contains a single isotopic pattern, with column definitions listed below.

 Compared to previous versions of calisp, the workflow has been simplified.
-Calisp.py does not filter out any isotopic
+Calisp.py itself does not filter out any isotopic

 patterns, or adds up isotopic patterns to reduce noise - like the Java version does.
 It simply estimates the ratio for